Frank Netter's Atlas of Human Anatomy - Review

 This genius was not a one-trick pony as his illustrations spanned not only pure anatomy, but also clinical aspects and even pharmacology.
 However, the zenith of his work is represented by a detailed, coloured, and beautifully illustrated, but thick and back-breaking book (come on, it is anatomy after all) which he worked on until his death.
 This compilation is called the ‘Atlas of Human Anatomy’, otherwise known as ‘Netter Atlas of Human Anatomy' among anatomy students.

-If you are reading this review, you have certainly heard about this atlas, but perhaps you’re not sure if it’s worth the investment or not.
+If you are reading this review, you have certainly heard about Netter's anatomy atlas, but perhaps you’re not sure if it is worth the investment or not.
 Don’t worry though, you have stopped at the right place.
 This article will reveal the good, the bad and the ugly aspects of ‘Netter's Atlas of Human Anatomy’ and allow you to reach your own conclusion if you should use it or not.

 Frank H. Netter